lazydukk/cs50/notes/notes-01.md

     - For Loops
         - Writing arguemtns in a single line
     - To add `bool` values use <b>`<stdbool.h>`</b> || <b><cs50.h></b> already has those included.
+05. Nested Loops && Do While Loops : (../weeks/mario.c)
+    - Using </b>Do While Loops</b> to stop code repetition
+    - Using <b>Nested Loops</b> to write loops inside a loop